Definitions of Abnormality

 This section focuses on the characteristics of 3 mental disorders such as phobias, depression and OCD with the focus being on their emotional, behavioural and cognitive characteristics.

-So breaking this down, each disorder has a total of 3 questions each which means there are possible questions you need to know.
+So breaking this down, each disorder has a total of 3 questions each which means there are at least 9 possible questions you need to know.

 Let’s break each section down: